nossbigg/eslint-plugin-clean-code-react/docs/rules/no-external-fn-definition-in-large-component-file.md

 # no-external-fn-definition-in-large-component-file

-Ensures that no external function definitions exist in the same file when a large component exists.
+No external function definitions exist in the same file when a large component exists.

 ## Rule Details